 - Utility vehicles, such as those used by Facilities management, Printing Services, and Information and Instructional Technology Services are permitted access in the course of University business.
 Each vehicle must be pre-approved for access to Brock Commons by the Chief of Police.
 These vehicles must be driven at a safe reasonable speed and yield to pedestrians.

-- Procedures for approval of a permitted vehicle may be found on the police website.
+- Procedures for approval of a permitted vehicle may be found on.

 - Emergency Vehicles: